Current Itinerary for

 Mar 1st (Monday)

 North of Nelson are the golden sand beaches of Kaiteriteri and there is a boat cruise to Split Apple Rock.
-Nelson also has a thriving art culture and craft market for any shopping desires.
+There are many wineries, craft brewery tours and a nature reserve walk.

 There are also picturesque journeys along Queen Charlotte Sound and the Takaka Drive.